cessationoftime/ixia/README.md

 n6
 =====

-Haskell IDE, with Nix as the primary build method.
-And Reactive-Banana-WX GUI.
-Would like eventual D-language support.
+Haskell IDE, with Nix as the primary build method, and Reactive-Banana-WX GUI.
+Will look into using cloud-haskell for async ops.
+Would like  D-language support in the IDE after Haskell.

 ---